-In May 2014, the FASB issued an Accounting Standards Update ("ASU") for revenue recognition for contracts, superseding the previous revenue recognition requirements, along with most existing industry-specific guidance.
+In May 2014, the Financial Accounting Standards Board ("FASB") issued guidance for revenue recognition for contracts, superseding the previous revenue recognition requirements, along with most existing industry-specific guidance.
 The guidance requires an entity to review contracts in five steps: 1) identify the contract, 2) identify performance obligations, 3) determine the transaction price, 4) allocate the transaction price, and 5) recognize revenue.
 The new standard will result in enhanced disclosures regarding the nature, amount, timing, and uncertainty of revenue arising from contracts with customers.
 In August 2015, the FASB issued guidance approving a one-year deferral, making the standard effective for reporting periods beginning after December 15, 2017, with early adoption permitted only for reporting periods beginning after December 15, 2016.
 In March 2016, the FASB issued guidance to clarify the implementation guidance on principal versus agent considerations for reporting revenue gross rather than net, with the same deferred effective date.
 In April 2016, the FASB issued guidance to clarify the identification of performance obligations and licensing arrangements.
 In May 2016, the FASB issued guidance addressing the presentation of sales and other similar taxes collected from customers, providing clarification of the collectability criterion assessment, as well as clarifying certain transition requirements.
-The Company has identified its major revenue streams and has completed its formal contract review and the Company will adopt this guidance effective January 1, 2018.
-The Company will adopt this guidance using the modified retrospective method.
-The adoption of this new guidance will not have a material impact on the Company's consolidated financial statements.
+The Company is currently evaluating the impact, if any, that this guidance will have on its consolidated financial statements.